 Keirsten is the founder of Anthropology 4U, and she teaches all of the Anthropology 4U courses.
 Keirsten is an Anthropologist who specializes in Medical Anthropology.
 She has 2 Master’s degrees in Anthropology, and she has worked as a professional Medical Anthropologist for the Cleveland Clinic, the #2 hospital in the world.
 To learn more about Keirsten, please see the Portfolio section of this website.

 Physical Anthropology is also known as Biological Anthropology and is the study of the human body.
 It includes primatology (the study of primates, such as chimpanzees), the study of human variation (such as genetics and adaptation), osteology (the study of human bones), and paleoanthropology (the study of human evolution).
 Physical Anthropology also includes Forensic Anthropology, which involves studying human remains.

-Anthropology 4U currently offers online courses through Udemy, taught by Keirsten E. Snover.
+Anthropology 4U currently offers online courses through Udemy and Alison, taught by Keirsten E. Snover.
 Please visit the Academy section of this website, and click on the title of the course you want to take.
 Then, click the Enroll button.
 Or, visit Keirsten’s instructor profile on Udemy and choose your class from there.
-Classes will be offered directly through the Anthropology 4U website in late 2021.
+Classes will eventually be offered directly through the Anthropology 4U website as well.
 New courses will be added over time.